 If you have a waterless toilet, you often don't need a large, expensive treatment system for greywater.

-Over the past 35 years, VIROtech has developed guidelines to help you build a simple, inexpensive greywater system which councils are increasingly willing to approve, although some council officers are reluctant due to the complex nature of the regulations.
+Over the past 35 years, VIROtech has developed guidelines to help you build a simple, inexpensive greywater system which councils are increasingly willing to approve, although some council officers may be reluctant due to the complex nature of the regulations.

 |